Fast primal-dual algorithm via dynamical system for a linearly constrained convex optimization problem: Fast convergence analysis of Algorithm

-\begin{remark} Under the assumption that $f$ is strongly convex and twice continuously differentiable with Lipschitz continuous Hessian, \cite{FazlyabACC} proposed an $\mathcal{O}(1/k^{\rho})$ convergence rate algorithm for the problem \eqref{ques}.
-Some results on the $\mathcal{O}(1/k^{\rho})$ convergence rate for the unconstrained optimization problem can be found in \citep{Attouch2019FP,Wibisono2016PANS,Wilson2021}. \end{remark}
+\begin{remark} Under the assumption that $f$ is strongly convex and has an $(\alpha-2)$--th Lipschitz gradient, \cite{FazlyabACC} proposed an $\mathcal{O}(1/k^{\alpha-1})$ convergence rate algorithm for the problem \eqref{ques}.
+As a comparison, Algorithm \ref{al:al1} can enjoy the $\mathcal{O}(1/k^{\alpha-1})$ decay rate under the merely convexity assumption. \end{remark}